nickp60/riboSeed/readthedocs/PIPELINE.rst

 data used, and work within a virtualenv.

 Genome assembly gobbles RAM.
-If you, like me, are working on a 4gb RAM lappy, don't run riboSeed in parallel and instead run in series by using the ``--serialize`` option.
+If you, like me, are working on a 4gb RAM lappy, don't run seed in parallel and instead run in series by using the ``--serialize`` option.
 That should prevent you from running out of RAM during the final SPAdes calls.